Open Banking, PSD2, the FCA and Us…

 Where does TrueLayer come in?

-As a through the Financial Conduct Authority (“FCA”), TrueLayer now has the authorisation to offer access through APIs to data (“AIS”) and payment initiation (“PIS”) in compliance with regulation and with the highest security standard.
+As a regulated entity through the Financial Conduct Authority (“FCA”), TrueLayer now has the authorisation to offer access through APIs to data (“AIS”) and payment initiation (“PIS”) in compliance with regulation and with the highest security standard.

 Our Data API will enable you to get access to your customer’s data through both credential sharing and OpenBanking at the same time, delivering the best experience and reliability for your application and service.